Blog/Ultimate Guide to Industrial Coffee Roasters for Business/Types of Industrial Coffee Roasters Explained for 2026

 Are there gas vs. electric options for industrial roasters?

 Gas drum roasters dominate the market due to faster heat recovery.
 Electric roasters exist (e.g., some fluid bed units) but are less common at industrial scale due to higher electricity costs and slower heat-up times.
 However, electric roasters offer zero direct emissions – valuable for indoor or urban roasteries.
+A 2024 study by the Coffee Roasters Guild found that only 8% of commercial roasters use electricity as the primary energy source.

 Selecting the right type of industrial coffee roaster is a strategic decision with long-term implications for your product quality, operational costs, and growth potential.
 Drum roasters remain the industry standard for consistency and volume, while fluid bed roasters offer speed and flavor clarity.
 Assess your production needs, flavor goals, and budget carefully, and always test before you commit.